 What are the signs of thrombocytopenia?

 If you have a mild case of thrombocytopenia, you may not experience any symptoms.
-However, some of the signs of a low platelet count to watch out for include:
+However, some of the signs and symptoms of a low platelet count to watch out for include:

 In more severe cases, symptoms may include blood in your stool, urine or vomit.